International, Foreign, and Comparative Law

-This course is suitable for students who intend to focus their practice on patents as well as for students preparing for a more general practice.
-Intellectual properties especially patents are playing an increasingly important role in developing domestic economies and in interacting with global business partners.
-Hence, those practicing in other areas of law and even those functioning in the non-legal capacities will face intellectual property and patent issues at some point of their careers.
+Patent Law I and Patent Law II are for students who intend to focus their practice on patent law and students preparing for a legal career with other focuses and wanting to understand a patent system.
+Intellectual properties, especially patents, play an increasingly important role in developing domestic economies and participating in global trade.
+Hence, those practicing in other areas of law and even those functioning in the non-legal capacities will face intellectual property and patent issues at some point in their careers.
 Understanding patent law is especially useful to those representing or working for technology companies.
 That said, the study of patent law can be demanding.
 The legal doctrines of patent law are intricate and complex.
 Meanwhile, patent law can involve cutting-edge technology with complex scientific and technical principles.

-This course is a pre-requisite for Patent Law II.
+Patent Law I is a pre-requisite for Patent Law II.
 Patent Law I focuses on law and principles for granting patent rights; Patent Law II focuses on law and principles for enforcing patent rights.
 Together, they will provide you a systematic understanding of a typical patent law system, in this case, the U.S. patent law system.
-You do not need a technical background to take the courses; however, you should be open to learn about the inventions you will encounter in reading the cases and doing the assignments throughout the courses.
+You do not need a technical background to take the courses; however, you should be open to learning about the inventions you will encounter in reading the cases and doing the assignments throughout the course.

 Transnational Energy Law & Policy

 This course examines some of the most important issues in the United States, Chinese and world energy policy and regulation.
 It recognizes that energy does not exist in a political or legal vacuum but rather demonstrates that there is virtually nothing in energy policy that is not closely tied to and heavily affected by political and legal considerations.